 The U.S. Food and Drug Administration (FDA) issued a recall announcement earlier this month that Achdut Ltd. tahini products may be contaminated with Salmonella Concord.

 On November 27, Achdut Ltd. based out of Ari’el, Israel recalled its tahini products because they might be contaminated with Salmonella.
-So far, five people in Hawaii, Michigan and New York have been infected with the outbreak.
+At the time this was published, five people in Hawaii, Michigan and New York were infected with the outbreak.
 The illnesses were reported between June 16, 2018 and October 18, 2018.

 Tahini is a condiment used in many Middle Eastern and some Asian dishes.
 It is made from toasted ground hulled sesame and served either on its own, or a main ingredient in baba ganoush or hummus.